 - Offer access to and promote sustained use of the Library’s educational resources

-Professional Development Videos and Programs
+Virtual Professional Development Programs and Videos

 Gain an introduction to the many resources of the Library of Congress through these online professional development modules.
 Library of Congress Eastern Region at Waynesburg University

 The Library of Congress offers a wealth of professional development videos for educators on topics ranging from working with maps to using inquiry in the classroom.
-For further information visit the Library of Congress professional development videos page.

 Teaching with Primary Sources (TPS) Teachers Network